Choosing books for your children to read is important for many reasons. Reading well written books helps your child to:

 - Level 3 language is advanced or plot more mature – for ages 13 and up.

 “Reading levels help many parents.
-My mother didn’t stick to these reading levels; I’ll forgive you if you ignore them.” according to Nathaniel Bluedorn who also co-authored Fallacy Detective.
+My mother didn’t stick to these reading levels; I’ll forgive you if you ignore them.” according to Nathaniel Bluedorn who also co-authored The Fallacy Detective and The Thinking Toolbox.
 Spoken by a true homeschooler!